-1. We have audited the accompanying standalone financial statements of Canara Bank ('the Bank'), which comprises of the Balance Sheet as at March 31, 2024, the Profit and Loss Account and the Statement of Cash Flow for the year then ended, and notes to standalone financial statements including a summary of significant accounting policies and other explanatory information ('Standalone Financial Statement') in which are included the returns for the year ended on that date of:
+1. We have audited the accompanying standalone financial statements of Canara Bank ('the Bank'), which comprises of the Balance Sheet as at March 31, 2025, the Profit and Loss Account and the Statement of Cash Flow for the year then ended, and notes to standalone financial statements including a summary of significant accounting policies and other explanatory information ('Standalone Financial Statement') in which are included the returns for the year ended on that date of:

 i) The Head Office, 20 Branches, 1 Integrated Treasury Wing audited by us.

-iii) 4 Foreign branches audited by respective local auditors.
+iii) 4 Foreign Branches audited by respective local auditors.

 The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India.
-Also incorporated in the Balance Sheet, the Profit and Loss Account and Statement of Cash Flows are the returns from 6912 domestic branches which have not been subjected to audit.
-These unaudited branches account for 26.85% of advances, 51.90% of deposits, 29.08% of interest income and 49.74% of interest expenses.
+Also incorporated in the Balance Sheet, the Profit and Loss Account and Statement of Cash Flows are the returns from 7192 domestic branches which have not been subjected to audit.
+These unaudited branches account for 25.67% of advances, 50.34% of deposits, 25.32% of interest income and 48.95% of interest expenses.

-2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Banking Regulation Act, 1949 in the manner so required for bank and are in conformity with the accounting principles generally accepted in India and:
+2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Banking Regulation Act, 1949 in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and:

 a) the Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the

-necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at March 31, 2024;
+necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at March 31, 2025;

 b) the Profit and Loss Account, read with notes thereon shows a true balance of Profit for the year ended as on that date; and